 Q: Is there a set of meetings before the school year begins so parents know which classes they can sign their kids up for?

-A: Yes, the Schoolhouse Director sets up those initial meetings with parents and the church board, and they are as follows: Informational meeting to the public, Emerging Tutors meeting, One-Day-Workshop for planning schedules, and finally an Orientation for the incoming Schoolhouse Community (including parents and kids) a few weeks before commencement of the new school year (normally in August).
+A: Yes, the Schoolhouse Facilitator sets up those initial meetings with parents and the church board, and they are as follows: Informational meeting to the public, Emerging Tutors meeting, One-Day-Workshop for planning schedules, and finally an Orientation for the incoming Schoolhouse Community (including parents and kids) a few weeks before commencement of the new school year (normally in August).

 Q: How do parents sign up their children for classes at a local Schoolhouse?

 A: Each interested family would need to have a membership to SchoolhouseTeachers.com, which provides all the necessary curriculum and lesson plans for any homeschooled child, preschool through high school.
-The class instructors will rely on the provided curriculum, so it may be required to print and bind some of the course materials, or provide some additional supplementals, but the teacher(s) and Director will go over those plans during orientation.
+The class instructors will rely on the provided curriculum, so it may be required to print and bind some of the course materials, or provide some additional supplementals, but the teacher(s) and Facilitator will go over those plans during orientation.